mixmaxhq/erik/README.md

     port: 1337
   },

   // Base path to use for Erik's bundled files.
-A directory named `erik` will be created here.
+A directory named `.erik` will be created here.
   bundlePath: 'spec/client'
 });
 ```